rstudio/rstudio-conf-2022-program/sessions/makeovers/inheritance-upgrading-legacy-project-making.md

 session_slug: makeovers
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Oddly Satisfying - Find delight in the mundane
+talk_title: "Oddly Satisfying - Find delight in the mundane"
 # A short version of the title, suitable for small displays
 talk_title_short: Oddly Satisfying - Find delight in the mundane
 # A link to your talk's materials, when ready